MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/ports.md

 - RFC 2349: Time-out interval and transfer size options

 TFTP is designed to support diskless boot environments.
 TFTP Daemons listen on UDP port 69 but respond from a dynamically allocated high port.
-Therefore, enabling this port allows the TFTP service to receive incoming TFTP requests but doesn't allow the selected server to respond to those requests.
-You can't enable the selected server to respond to inbound TFTP requests unless the TFTP server is configured to respond from port 69.
+If you enable this port, the TFTP service can receive incoming TFTP requests, but the selected server can't respond to those requests.
+You can't enable the selected server to respond to inbound TFTP requests unless you configure the TFTP server to respond from port 69.

 The PXE-enabled distribution point and the client in Windows PE select dynamically allocated high ports for TFTP transfers.
 These ports are defined by Microsoft between 49152 and 65535.
 For more information, see [Service overview and network port requirements for Windows](https://support.microsoft.com/help/832017/service-overview-and-network-port-requirements-for-windows)

 However, during the actual PXE boot, the network card on the device selects the dynamically allocated high port it uses during the TFTP transfer.
 The network card on the device isn't bound to the dynamically allocated high ports defined by Microsoft.
 It's only bound to the ports defined in RFC 1350.
 This port can be any from 0 to 65535.
-For information regarding what dynamically allocated high ports the network card uses, contact the device hardware manufacturer.
+For more information about what dynamically allocated high ports the network card uses, contact the device hardware manufacturer.

 #### <a name="bkmk_note5"></a> Note 5: Communication between the site server and site systems

 By default, communication between the site server and site systems is bi-directional.
-The site server initiates communication to configure the site system, and then most site systems connect back to the site server to send status information.
+The site server starts communication to configure the site system, and then most site systems connect back to the site server to send status information.
 Reporting service points and distribution points don't send status information.
-If you select **Require the site server to initiate connections to this site system** on the site system properties after the site system has been installed, the site system won't initiate communication with the site server.
-Instead, the site server initiates the communication and uses the site system installation account for authentication to the site system server.
+If you select **Require the site server to initiate connections to this site system** on the site system properties after the site system has been installed, the site system won't start communication with the site server.
+Instead, the site server starts the communication.
+It uses the site system installation account for authentication to the site system server.

 #### <a name="bkmk_note6"></a> Note 6: Dynamic ports

 Dynamic ports use a range of port numbers that's defined by the OS version.
 These ports are also known as ephemeral ports.
 For more information about the default port ranges, see [Service overview and network port requirements for Windows](https://support.microsoft.com/help/832017/service-overview-and-network-port-requirements-for-windows).

 ## <a name="BKMK_AdditionalPorts"></a> Additional lists of ports

- The following sections provide additional information about ports that are used by Configuration Manager.
+The following sections provide additional information about ports that Configuration Manager uses.

 ### <a name="BKMK_ClientShares"></a> Client to server shares

 Clients use Server Message Block (SMB) whenever they connect to UNC shares.
 For example:

 - Manual client installation that specifies the CCMSetup.exe **/source:** command-line property